Bringing the Stories to the Stage: The Creative Process

-Unaipon’s creative process is led by the choreographer, in close collaboration with cultural consultants, the dancers, the dramaturg, the composer of the music, and the costume, set and lighting designers.
+Terrain was created by the choreographer, in close collaboration with the dancers, the composer of the music, and the costume, set and lighting designers.
 The people who take on these roles form the creative team.
 The creative team collaborates closely during the entire creative process to enable the dance to reflect the overall focus of the choreographer’s ideas.

 Using their dance technique and performance skills, the dancers work to blend the movements and make them clear, and technically achievable, before eventually settling on a final version of the choreography.